Urobotos/Sandworm/README.md

 - And in the last row, `Temp_Homing` will appear as a clickable macro in the Mainsail console every time the printer is started.

 ### I also recommend the feature: Klipper Adaptive Meshing Purging (KAMP)
-Great feature (from author Kyleisah) to Calibrate Bed Mesh only in the printed part area, to save time.<br>
+Great feature (from author Kyleisah) to Calibrate Bed Mesh only in the printed part area: <br>
 https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging <br><br><br>